scott-griffiths/bitstring/doc/index.rst

 Download
 --------

-To download the module, as well as for defect reports, enhancement requests and Subversion repository browsing go to the project's home on Google Code: http://python-bitstring.googlecode.com
+To download the module, as well as for defect reports, enhancement requests and Subversion repository browsing go to the project's home on GitHub: http://scott-griffiths.github.io/bitstring/

 You may also be able to use just ``easy_install bitstring``.